RodYazdan/sales_predictions/README.md

 ![sample image](/Images/Screen%20Shot%202022-06-30%20at%202.41.30%20PM.png)
 ### Business problem:

-Here is where you state the business problem you were trying to solve
+Here is where you state the business problem you were trying to solve:
+We are trying to identify relationships between the dales data for difffernt items sold in differnt sotres in this database.
+Ultimately we wan to predict sales

 ### Data:
-Data can include source and high-level description (e.g. # obs)
+Data can include source and high-level description (e.g. # obs) '/content/sales_predictions.csv'

 ## Methods
 - Data preparation steps with explanation and justification for choices
 -
+We eliminate dulplicates and get rid of cells with Nulls
 ## Results

 ### Here are examples of how to embed images from your sub-folder